-Situated in the heart of a beautiful and historic city, the University of Lincoln is a top 50 UK university (The Guardian University Guide 2018; Complete University Guide 2019) which has established an international reputation for the quality of its teaching and research.
+Situated in the heart of a beautiful and historic city, the University of Lincoln has established an international reputation for the quality of its teaching and research.
+Lincoln is ranked 22nd overall in the UK in The Guardian University Guide 2019, and is a top 50 UK university in the Complete University Guide 2019.

 Lincoln was awarded Gold – the highest standard possible - in the national Teaching Excellence Framework (TEF) 2017, an independent assessment of teaching quality in UK higher education.
 This award reflects our exciting teaching methods, great support for students and excellent employment outcomes.